QuiNovas/appsync-router/README.rst

 - Regex based path matching
 - Path matching using Unix-like glob patters
 - Resolving by "First match wins" or returning the results of multiple matching routes
-- Any callable that accepts an AWS Lambda *event* dict can be used to handle a route
+- Any callable can be used to handle a route
 - Tools for generating a project skeleton and testing resolvers
 - The ability to chain resolvers by passing the result of one as the input to the next